Orca: Mammals and birds

 Orcas are sophisticated and effective predators of marine mammals.
 They are recorded to prey on other cetacean species, usually smaller dolphins and porpoises such as common dolphins, bottlenose dolphins, Pacific white-sided dolphins, dusky dolphins, harbour porpoises and Dall's porpoises.
 While hunting these species, orcas usually have to chase them to exhaustion.
 For highly social species, orca pods try to separate an individual from its group.
 Larger groups have a better chance of preventing their prey from escaping, which is killed by being thrown around, rammed and jumped on.
 Arctic orcas may attack beluga whales and narwhals stuck in pools enclosed by sea ice, the former are also driven into shallower water where juveniles are grabbed.
 By contrast, orcas appear to be wary of pilot whales, which have been recorded to mob and chase them.
+Nevertheless, possible predation on long-finned pilot whales has been recorded in Iceland, and one study suggests short-finned pilot whales are among Caribbean orcas' prey.
+Killer whales have been recorded attacking short-finned pilot whales in Peru as well.

-Orcas also prey on larger species such as sperm whales, grey whales and humpback whales.
-In 2019, orcas were recorded to have killed a blue whale on three separate occasions off the south coast of Western Australia, including an estimated 18–22 m individual.
+Orcas also prey on larger species such as sperm whales, grey whales, humpback whales and minke whales.
+On three separate occasions in 2019 orcas were recorded to have killed blue whales off the south coast of Western Australia, including an estimated 18–22 m individual.
 Large whales require much effort and coordination to kill and orcas often target calves.
 A hunt begins with a chase followed by a violent attack on the exhausted prey.
 Large whales often show signs of orca attack via tooth rake marks.
 Pods of female sperm whales sometimes protect themselves by forming a protective circle around their calves with their flukes facing outwards, using them to repel the attackers.
 There is also evidence that humpback whales will defend against or mob orcas who are attacking either humpback calves or juveniles as well as members of other species.

 Prior to the advent of industrial whaling, great whales may have been the major food source for orcas.
 The introduction of modern whaling techniques may have aided orcas by the sound of exploding harpoons indicating the availability of prey to scavenge, and compressed air inflation of whale carcasses causing them to float, thus exposing them to scavenging.
 However, the devastation of great whale populations by unfettered whaling has possibly reduced their availability for orcas, and caused them to expand their consumption of smaller marine mammals, thus contributing to the decline of these as well.